Colebuildanddevelop/thach_cole_project/README.md

 A user should be able to get a trainer who has the most experience with lifting.

-A user should be able to get a gym with the most users
+A user should be able to get a gym with the most users (done)

-A user should be able to get a gym with the least users
+A user should be able to get a gym with the least users (done)

 A user should be able to log a workout

 A user should be able to get suggestion for their diet plan

 A user should be able to get a trainer with the most effective rate (experience/cost per hour)

+A user should be able to get a list of all their workouts